A Career in Social Work

 A career in social work is both challenging and nourishing.
 From comforting a person who is facing surgery, to finding a home for an abandoned child, to helping communities organize for change — social workers are in the forefront of personal and social change.
 Wherever people are experiencing problems in living; wherever battles for social and personal justice are being waged — social workers are there.

-With such diversity of practice, what binds social workers into a common profession?
+With such diversity of practice, what binds social workers to a common profession?
 First, social workers view people and their environment as integrally intertwined and interactive.
-Therefore, social workers not only work with individuals toward change but also share a commitment to institutional and societal change.
+Therefore, social workers work with individuals toward change and share a commitment to institutional and societal change.
 As professionals, social workers are devoted to helping people function as well as they can within their environment- or helping advocate for environmental changes.
 Second, social workers maintain a service commitment to the disadvantaged, vulnerable, and economically deprived segments of the population.
 Historically, social workers led the fight for child labor laws, voting rights for women, and other progressive milestones.
 Finally, social workers share a common set of professional values and ethics and a common set of basic or generic skills that enable them to work with diverse populations and fill diverse roles in diverse settings.

 All social work education is built on a strong liberal arts base in order to produce social workers who can think critically, analyze alternatives skillfully, communicate well verbally and in writing, appreciate their own culture and the culture of others, and dedicate themselves to life-long learning.
 The Council on Social Work Education (CSWE) has set national standards for this specialized education.
 It is the only accrediting agency for social work education and is so designated by the United States Office of Education and the Council on Post-Secondary Education.